 Why is this important?

 Manitoba First Nations leadership requested earlier last year that a Cuban team of medical specialists in treating pandemics be allowed to come to isolated communities there to buttress sporadic health coverage.
 That request was quickly and publicly rejected by Deputy Prime Minister Freeland.
 This rejection by Canada came as the U.S. government issued a warning to countries not to accept Covid-19 professional medical help from Cuba.
 Canada needs to stand up now and publicly recognize the remarkable role that the small country of Cuba is playing internationally by contributing some 54 teams of trained doctors, nurses and technicians (an estimated 4,000 medical personnel) to the global fight against Covid-19 in 40 countries on four continents.

 This petition asks that the Canadian government move quickly to invite a Cuban health team to combat the resurgence of COVID-19 over the coming months of 2021, and that our government officially recognize Cuba's medical internationalism at the United Nations.

 PS: Canadian academic John Kirk, backed by eminent Canadians and several national organizations, has submitted a Nomination for the 2021 Nobel Peace Prize for the international work being done during COVID-19 by the Cuban Health Teams.
 For more information on the Nomination initiative see 'Campaign web site' below.

 How it will be delivered

-The petition's original text + accumulated signatures was previously sent on Dec.
-9, 2020 by email to Prime Minister Justin Trudeau and copied to other Federal Ministers, Provincial Premiers, and Chief Medical Officers.
-This revised text will be sent out in March 2021.
+The petition's original text + accumulated signatures was previously sent on March 2021 by email to Prime Minister Justin Trudeau and copied to other Federal Ministers, Provincial Premiers, and Chief Medical Officers.
+This revised text will be e-mailed out in early May 2021.